Form an LLC in just Minutes

 |Type of LLC||Definition|

 The potential liability of an LLC owner is limited only to whatever that owner has invested in the LLC, such as an initial, investment or any retained earnings.
 This is very much the same as if you had purchased shares of stock in a corporation.
-In most cases, the most you can lose is what you paid for the stock, but you typically will not lose more than that, no matter how much the company might potentially lose or for however much the company might be sued.
+In most cases, the most you can lose is what you paid for the stock, but you typically will not lose more than that, no matter how much the LLC might potentially lose from being sued.

 A: An LLC member is the owner who has many responsibilities to keep the LLC running.
 An example could be a real estate agent who works independently.